Sandra Dee: In popular culture

 Dee is referred to in the song "Look at Me, I'm Sandra Dee", from the 1971 musical Grease and its 1978 film adaptation.

 In American Graffiti, Terry the Toad gets the attention of the blonde Debbie by telling her she looks like Connie Stevens.
 She says she thinks of herself as looking like Sandra Dee.

+She is mentioned in a line from the Rodney Crowell song “Ain’t Livin’ Long Like This”, made famous by Waylon Jennings, “…makes Texas Ruby look like Sandra Dee…”

 She is mentioned in the Mötley Crüe song "Come on and Dance" as well as the Lita Ford song "Can't Catch Me".